15 March - 18 April 2023

 Follow-up of our funding of development research

-Development research is funded by Swedish development aid funds and is reported to the OECD’s Development Assistance Committee DAC.
-To enable this, you must state which of the 17 UN sustainable development goals External link, opens in new window. is/are relevant for your application, or if none of them is relevant.
+Development research is financed through Swedish development aid funds and is reported to the OECD’s Development Assistance Committee DAC.
+To enable this, you must state which of the 17 sustainable development goals External link, opens in new window. is/are relevant for your application, or if none of them is relevant.
 For the same reason, you must also classify your application according to the OECD’s Development Assistance Committee DAC’s policy markers External link, opens in new window..
 The classification does not affect the assessment of your application.

 Here you can read more about how the Swedish Research Council reports the use of development aid funds Opens in new window..

-The applicant for an international postdoc grant must be an individual researcher together with their organisation (a Swedish higher education institution (HEI) or another Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants Opens in new window.).
+The applicant for an international postdoc grant must be an individual researcher together with their organisation (a Swedish higher education institution, HEI, or other Swedish organisation that fulfils our criteria for administrating organisations for Swedish Research Council grants Opens in new window.).
 We must have approved your organisation as an administrating organisation for you to apply.
 The administrating organisation must sign your application in Prisma no later than 7 calendar days after the deadline for this call.

-To apply for an international postdoc grant, your doctoral degree must have been awarded no more than 2 years before the deadline date for applications, that is to say awarded no earlier than 29 March 2020.
+To apply for an international postdoc grant, your doctoral degree must have been awarded no more than 2 years ago, that is to say awarded no earlier than 18 April 2021.
 For applicants with Swedish doctoral degrees, the award date listed in Ladok applies.
 You will not be able to complete your application if your doctoral degree was awarded more than 2 years ago.
-An exception applies if you have not been in paid employment for a long period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (“deductible time”).
+An exception applies if you have not been in paid employment for (a) long period(s) after being awarded your doctoral degree, and and this has affected your ability to gain merit as a researcher (“deductible time”).